Cardinals vs. Padres Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has picked up at least one hit in two games in a row.
-During his last five outings he is batting .353 with a double, two home runs, two walks and four RBI.
+- Goldschmidt enters this matchup looking to extend his three-game hit streak.
+During his last five outings he is batting .353 with a double, two home runs, three walks and three RBI.

 Goldschmidt Recent Games